-The health care provider will suspect Q fever in people who have been exposed to the Coxiella burnetii bacteria who develop:
+A health care provider will suspect Q fever if you have history of exposure to the Coxiella burnetii bacteria and develop:

 - Flu-like symptoms

-Q fever is diagnosed with a blood antibody test (serology).
+Q fever is diagnosed with a blood antibody test.

-The main treatment for Q fever is with antibiotics.
-For early-stage (acute) Q fever, doxycycline is the recommended antibiotic.
+The main treatment for Q fever is antibiotics.
+For early-stage Q fever, doxycycline is the recommended.

-If you have the infectionfor more than 6 months, it is calledchronic Q fever.
-Your doctor may prescribe both doxycycline and hydroxychloroquine.
+If you have persistent or prolonged Q fever infection your provider may prescribe both doxycycline and hydroxychloroquine.
 You may need to take antibiotics for several months or years.

 The outlook for people who get treated in the early stages of Q fever is generally good.

 Chronic Q fever requires long-term treatment with antibiotics.
-Your health care provider should check you often to make sure the disease has not returned.
+Your provider should check you often to make sure the disease has not returned.

 When to Contact a Medical Professional

-Notify your medical provider if you have symptoms of Q fever, especially if you believe you have been exposed to the bacteria.
+Tell your provider if you have been exposed to Coxiella burnetii and have symptoms of Q fever.
 Although many different illnesses can cause similar symptoms, you may need to be evaluated for Q fever.